Skip to Content

 • Feed on nectar and pollen

-• Are essential pollinators for local gardens and crops
+• Are essential pollinators for gardens, flowers, and crops

 Bees communicate through vibration and the well-known “waggle dance,” which helps other bees locate food sources.
 Their nests are made from wax produced by the colony.